TheHolyRoger/theholyroger-python/sphinx/source/examples.rst

         print "Account does not have enough funds available!"

-Retrieve general server information with :func:`~litecoinrpc.connection.LitecoinConnection.getinfo` and print some statistics:
+Retrieve general server information with :func:`~theholyrogerrpc.connection.TheHolyRogerConnection.getinfo` and print some statistics:

 ::